HOME Register

 CD: compound noun.
 Acronym for the Certificate of Deposit.
 A money-market bond of a predetermined value paying fixed interest, and fully payable without penalty only on maturity

-Example: I have sold out my CD's because my bank has lowered the CD interest rate from 4 percent to 2 percent.
+Example: I have sold out my CD's because my bank has lowered the CD interest rate by 2 percent.

 treasury securities: compound noun.
 Bonds issued by the Federal Treasury to the public in exchange of money borrowed from the public.